Key Takeaways

 To gauge true success, track a blend of metrics:

-- Commerce: Overall conversion rates, Customer Acquisition Cost (CAC), and Customer Lifetime Value (CLV).
+- Commerce: overall conversion rates, Customer Acquisition Cost (CAC), and Customer Lifetime Value (CLV).

-- Operational: Inventory accuracy, fulfillment speed, and BOPIS pick-up rates.
+- Operational: inventory accuracy, fulfillment speed, and BOPIS pick-up rates.

 Common Omnichannel Challenges and How to Solve Them